Cuban Institute of Radio and Television

-The Cuban Institute of Radio and Television (Instituto Cubano de Radio y Televisión; ICRT) is the government agency responsible for the control of radio and television broadcasters in Cuba.
+The Cuban Institute of Radio and Television (Instituto Cubano de Radio y Televisión; ICRT) was the government agency responsible for the control of radio and television broadcasters in Cuba.
+On August 24, 2021, the institute ceased to operate and was replaced by the Institute of Information and Social Communication.

 History

 Cuba was one of the first countries in the Americas to have radio and television service.
 In 1922, under the cooperation of the US-based International Telephone and Telegraph, the first radio station in the country (2LC) began broadcasts on 22 August.
 However, the first regular broadcasts were made by the PWX on 10 October, with the issuance of a speech by President Alfredo Zayas y Alfonso.
-The radio stations in the country were developed by private initiatives, and its programming was initially based on news and entertainment.
+The radio stations in the country were developed by private initiatives, and their programming was initially based on news and entertainment.

 The popularity of radio led to the development and launch of television stations.
 The first years of television in Cuba were marked by a climate of competitiveness between two Cuban businessmen who were backed by US companies, Gaspar Pumarejo by DuMont and Goar Mestre by RCA Victor.
 Mestre started construction of a building called Radio Center, inspired by the Radio City in New York, while Gaspar Pumarejo tried to develop a television studio in his own home in his quest to be the first in establishing a TV station.

 Pumarejo's channel 4 (Unión Radio Televisión) was the first TV channel to start broadcasts in the island; it began broadcasting on 24 October 1950 with an address by President Carlos Prío Socarrás from the Presidential Palace.
 Mestre began broadcasts on Channel 6 (CMQ) on 18 December of that year, and both networks would develop a program format similar to their radio brethren, in addition to live sports and special events.
 On 18 February 1953, Channel 2 (Telemundo) began its broadcasts.

 With the advent of the Cuban Revolution in 1959, the new government applied a series of measures that transformed all national media.
 Radio Rebelde, the first radio station developed under the revolution, started broadcasting on 24 February.